sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/security/security-risk-management-process.md

 ## Information Security Risk Committee

 The Information Security Risk Committee exists to discuss the management of information security risks across the organization.
-They are responsible for the regular review of Sourcegraph's information security risk profile as required by the Information Security Risk Policy.
+It is responsible for the regular review of Sourcegraph's information security risk profile as required by the Information Security Risk Policy.